How long do payday loans stay on your credit report?

 Do lenders check credit ratings?

-When an FCA regulated credit provider assesses your application, they will almost always check your credit score.
+When a Financial Conduct Authority (FCA) authorised and regulated credit provider assesses your application, they will almost always check your credit score.
 This can be done using a ‘soft search’ (which will not affect your credit score) or a ‘hard search’ where a footprint will be left on your credit file.
 The best way to think about the two types of credit search is a ‘soft search’ gives the lender a strong indication of your credit-worthiness.
 A hard search gives the final answer.

 What could a loan indicate on your credit file?